-Matthew L. Jacobs has been successfully litigating insurance coverage matters for more than 25 years, and he handles complex, multi-party insurance coverage matters in state and federal courts.
-In late 2013, he secured a groundbreaking victory in one of the year’s most significant pollution exclusion rulings relating to Chinese drywall, as noted by Law360 and Mealey’s.
-He obtained a ruling of first impression under Virginia law from a federal district court regarding the issue of exhaustion of underlying insurance limits.
+Matthew L. Jacobs has been successfully litigating insurance coverage matters for more than 30 years, and he handles complex, multi-party insurance coverage matters in state and federal courts.
+He secured a groundbreaking victory in a significant pollution exclusion ruling relating to Chinese drywall, as noted by Law360 and Mealey’s Insurance.
+He obtained a ruling of first impression under Virginia law from a federal district court regarding the issue of exhaustion of underlying insurance limits, and has obtained tens of millions of dollars in defense costs, and indemnity, on behalf of clients who have been sued in large securities class actions.
 He also recovered $15.5 million for a client following a two-day mediation over a large contingent business interruption claim related to the October 2011 Thai floods.
 He has also served as a mediator in complex insurance disputes.
-While corporations seek Mr. Jacobs’ counsel on the availability of insurance coverage for a wide variety of claims, he also advises companies in the placement and renewal of various types of insurance coverage, including directors and officers policies and cyber insurance.
+While corporations seek Mr. Jacobs’ counsel on the availability of insurance coverage for a wide variety of claims, he also advises companies in the placement and renewal of various types of insurance coverage, including cyber insurance, directors and officers policies and property insurance.